*This post is so kindly sponsored by WeddingWire! All thoughts and opinions are my own.*

 When You Know, You Know:

 Our venue, my wedding dress, my wedding shoes, AND my bridesmaid dresses were all picked on the first go round.
 Our venue was actually the first and only one we’ve looked at!
 When you know, you know.
 I knew that I wanted a Hayley Paige ballgown.
 Since my wedding was fast approaching, I needed to also make sure I picked something that didn’t need too many alterations.
 Luckily, the dress I loved was a sample, so it was discounted and right off the mannequin!
 I’m pretty indecisive with everything, so I was surprised at how easy these things went.
 Don’t drag the process out just because you feel like you “should” be doing so.
 Wedding shows might glamorize the decision making process, but really, just pick what you love.
 You’ll have plenty of other decisions to make!
+Finding the perfect wedding dress is the most important part of wedding to any bride and there are a lot of options and a lot of places, similar to this Winnie Couture frisco location where you can find ideas, it also makes it a lot easier to get flustered especially when you are trying to please everyone, but thankfully I didn’t have that problem, but speaking of pleasing everyone.

 You Can’t Please Everyone: